 Like many homes of this era there were boards and sections that needed some repair work.
-With the patching of the floorboards done, the superfine sanding completed we got down to the task of applying the stain and the finishing coats.
+With the patching of the floorboards done, and the superfine sanding completed we got down to the task of applying the stain and the finishing coats.

 The staining is done in manageable sections so that we can get each bit right before moving onto the next.
 This gives us a lot of control over the end result.
 Which, I'm pleased to note was outstanding.Ā